Discussion –

 Norm-referenced assessments

-Norm-referenced assessments evaluate the performance of test takers by comparing them to specific standards to interpret the quality of education.
-Instead of using observation methods, norm-referenced assessments obtain results from across the country to generate a standard that teachers use to assess the students.
+Norm-referenced assessments evaluate test takers’ performance by comparing them to specific standards to interpret the quality of education.
+Instead of using observation methods, norm-referenced assessments obtain results from across the country to generate a standard that teachers use to assess students.

-The results are often presented in percentages with various ranges associated with specific benchmarks or achievement levels.
+The results are often presented in percentages and ranges associated with specific benchmarks or achievement levels.

 Assessment tools for student learning